 Keep in mind that Amex transfers are not instant.
-They typically take 2-3 business days, and they transfer at a 1:1 ratio.
-Marriott takes up to 7 business days to transfer at a 3:1 ratio.
+They typically take 2 to 3 business days and transfer at a 1:1 ratio.
+Marriott Bonvoy takes up to 7 business days to transfer at a 3:1 ratio.

-For Marriott, you’ll receive a bonus of 5,000 ANA miles for each 60,000 Marriott points transferred.
-This brings your total up to 25,000 ANA miles from transferring 60,000 Marriott points.
+For Marriott Bonvoy, you’ll receive a bonus of 5,000 ANA miles for each 60,000 Marriott Bonvoy points transferred.
+This brings your total up to 25,000 ANA miles from transferring 60,000 Marriott Bonvoy points.

 Alaska Airlines Mileage Plan

 Cathay Pacific is one of the most aspirational products to book for travelers.
 If you can get your hands on first class, you’ll enjoy the world’s widest first class seat, unbelievable dining, and top-notch service.